emeraldhieu/spring-boot-testcontainers/README.md

 ## 2) Test containers

-[Testcontainers](https://java.testcontainers.org) is library that supports integration-testing your applications with external services by starting disposable Docker containers on the fly.
+[Testcontainers](https://java.testcontainers.org) is library that provides disposable Docker containers of common databases or any other services on the fly.
+The greatest benefit is that you don't need to prepare any external service on your host machine such as running a Docker Compose.

 ### Start Postgres